adshayanB/NotesSense/README.md

-# hackthe6ix2021
+# NotesPOC

-Hack the 6ix Project
+POC for a OCR app